hipiphock/Computer-Network/Assignment2-FTP with Multi-thread/README.md

-# FTP Protocol with Blocking IO
+# FTP Protocol with Multithread

 This is the FTP Protocol server & client program.